Joint Council Co-Sponsorships and Grant Opportunities

 Kraft Family Fund for Intercultural and Interfaith Awareness

-This fund encourages recognized student groups at Columbia University and Barnard College to collaborate on projects that promote intercultural and interfaith awareness.
+The Kraft Family Fund is administered by the Office of the University Chaplain and encourages recognized student groups at Columbia University and Barnard College to collaborate on projects that promote intercultural and interfaith awareness.
 Sponsored programs will provide students with timely and appropriate venues for exploring controversial issues and resolving conflicts in a manner that promotes greater understanding among Columbia University students of diverse backgrounds and perspectives.

 Projects eligible for consideration will bring together two or more recognized student, cultural, and/or faith-based groups that seek to advance intercultural and/or interfaith awareness through interaction and an open exchange of ideas.
 Eligible projects may also be collaborative projects between a recognized student religious or cultural group and the Office of the University Chaplain.
 They may involve events that take place off campus or entail training and education projects.
 Projects that meet the guidelines of the fund will include a wide range of activities, events, and discussions that bring together students and create shared opportunities for learning and dialogue that emphasize the intersection of the unique relationships between culture, religion, race, and ethnicity.